RepoRookies/Collision-Simulator/README.md

 # Instructions For Contributions
 - Clone the Repository
-- Open the .sln file in Visual Studio
+- Open the `.sln` file in Visual Studio
-- Ensure platform is set to x86
+- Ensure platform is set to `x86`
 - Build the project

-# Instructions For Running the Program
-- Clone the Repository
-- Run the `Collision-Simulator.exe` file in the `bin` folder